paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

    accelerators (for example Weld and Pyccel) to collaborate on their Transonic backend.
 We plan to propose an internship on this subject.

-   - Find good solutions for how the Transonic backend in chosen by the user.
+   - Find good solutions for how the Transonic backend is chosen by the user.

    - Transonic API to define alternative implementations of a function for different backends.